nstanford5/ERC20/ERC20.md

 ## Program Design

 ### Who are the users in our application?
 There will be one deployer who we will implement as a `Participant` and an unbounded number of users who will interact with the contract to transfer tokens.
-These interactions are best implemented as `API`s
+These interactions are best implemented as `API`s.

 ### What are the steps of the program?
 The program will first accept the token metadata and parameters and then allow our `API` member functions to be called indefinitely.
 This means we'll use the mighty parallelReduce with special considerations.